 If you wish to read more about record sealing, you can check out the Ohio Justice & Policy Center’s guide and FAQ page.
 (Reminder: Opportunity Port is not a law firm, therefore the information shared here about record sealing is not legal advice.)

 A representative from the service provider you select to work with will reach out via phone or email within 24-48 hours to confirm your interest in receiving assistance and provide next steps.

 Criminal records are publicly available information, unless they are expunged or sealed.
 Record sealing removes criminal records from the public record.
 Sealed records will not show up on background checks for apartments and most jobs.
 However, with expungement, the criminal record is completely removed from court records.
 In fact, no one has access to expunged records, not even police or public defenders.
 In the state of Ohio, only juvenile offenders and victims of human trafficking can have their records expunged.

 Opportunity Port is not a law firm, and thus does not provide legal advice.
 However, our service providers help applicants determine whether or not they are eligible for record sealing or expungement based on the applicant’s case history and current laws.
 So if an applicant is eligible, a service provider will complete a record sealing application for submission to the court.
 If a service provider determines an applicant is not eligible, they will discuss next steps with the applicant.
 It’s important to note that these steps will look different for every applicant

 After the Court seals your record, the general public cannot access it.
 Only particular individuals may access records for certain reasons.
 For instance, a prosecutor can view it if you’re charged with a new crime.
 Or as another example, an employer can see it if you want to work in healthcare or with children.

-The attorneys who work for the legal partner organization you choose will be able to see your information.
-Additionally, the Franklin County Municipal Court Self Help Resource Center staff will have access to it.
-No one else outside of these entities will be able to view your information.
+The attorneys who work for the service provider you choose will be able to see your information.
+Additionally, the program manager of Opportunity Port will have access to your information.
+No one else outside of the program or service providers will be able to view your information.